 10. Embrace the advantages of a raised bed garden

 Raised beds have a particular advantage where the soil is exhausted or suffers from poor drainage.
 It’s much easier to work on a small raised area than attempt to improve the soil conditions across the whole site.
-Weeding is made easier, too, by having acres to the bed from all sides, and they make a great, compact base for vertical garden ideas.
+Weeding is made easier, too, by having access to the bed from all sides, and they make a great, compact base for vertical garden ideas.

 Some gardeners advocate raised beds because they believe in the ‘No Digging’ policy.
 The idea is to build up the soil with layers of compost so that, over the years, a rich, absorbent texture is produced, which will hold moisture and plant nutrients, requiring little labor and leaving the soil undisturbed.

 This can even work for patio planting ideas, like the raised bed built into the edge of a patio space above.